sakai-mirror/assignment2/README.rst

 Building for 2.9.x
 ````````````````````````````````````````````

-No patching is required.
-Just issue the maven commend with the -f option for the
-2.9 pom.
+For Sakai branches 2.9.x you will need to run the script prepare_for_29_sakai.sh.
+This will patch A2 to remove the Spring 2->3 Sakai upgrade.

+After patching, calling maven w/ the -f option followed my pom-2.9.xml will allow
+building vs a Sakai 2.9.x setup.

 mvn -f pom-2.9.xml clean install sakai:deploy